jdeiloff/better-collective-mlops-challenge/README.md

 ```

 By combining these strategies, the project provides a well-organized and scalable MLOps workflow that effectively manages numerous model variants without having to overengineer the organization of the projects or creating more layers of folders and directories.

+### Section 2: Orchestration with Dagster

+This section details the orchestration of the machine learning pipeline using Dagster.
+The primary goal is to automate the process of generating predictions from the trained churn model and storing them for downstream use.

+#### 1. Dagster Job for Prediction

+A Dagster job, defined in `orchestration/job.py`, has been created to orchestrate the following steps:

+1.  **Fetch Raw Input Data**: The pipeline starts by fetching the raw input data required for predictions.
+Currently, it reads from the sample data located in the `data/churn` directory.
+2.  **Apply Feature Transformations**: A placeholder asset is included for any necessary feature transformations.
+This allows for future extension without altering the core pipeline structure.
+3.  **Load Trained Model from MLflow**: The job loads the latest production-ready model from the MLflow Model Registry.
+The MLflow tracking server URI and model details are configured via the `orchestration/config/dagster.yaml` file.
+4.  **Generate Predictions**: Using the loaded model, the pipeline generates churn predictions for the input data.
+5.  **Store Predictions**: The generated predictions, along with metadata like the model version, are stored in a PostgreSQL database.
+The database connection details are securely fetched from AWS Secrets Manager.

+#### 2. Scheduling and Robustness

+To ensure the pipeline is both reliable and runs consistently, the following features have been implemented:

+*   **Weekly Schedule**: The prediction job is scheduled to run automatically every Monday at midnight UTC.
+This is defined in `orchestration/job.py` using Dagster's scheduling capabilities.
+*   **New Data Detection**: The `raw_churn_data` asset includes a placeholder where logic can be added to detect and process only new, unseen data.
+This is crucial for running the pipeline efficiently in a production environment.
+*   **Retry Logic**: Critical steps, such as storing predictions in the database, are equipped with a retry policy.
+If a transient error occurs, Dagster will automatically retry the step, increasing the pipeline's resilience.

+For more detailed information about the Dagster implementation, please refer to the `orchestration/README.md` file.